 Here’s what good customer service could have looked like:

 The cashier could have politely asked a customer in line if he could excuse himself to quickly tend to a machine for an earlier customer who had been waiting quite some time.
-Replace the beverage box in less than 30 seconds and return to the cash, thank this customer(s) for waiting and resume serving them.
+He could then have promptly replaced the beverage box, returned to the cash, thanked this customer(s) for waiting and resumed serving them.

 Is your staff trained on basic tasks, allowing them to relieve and support colleagues in busy times?
-For instance during an an inordinate influx of calls/customers?
+For instance, during an inordinate influx of calls/customers?
 Are you prepared?